TimBoleslawsky/computer-vision/README.md

 - set up a config file in the "configs" directory.
 An example is provided in the "configs" directory.
 - run the project using command "uv run main.py --config "./configs/simple_cnn_classification.yaml".

+NOTE: Before this works, you need to create a directory called "data" in the root directory.
+Here the data should be organized into "raw" and "processed".

 ## Results

 The results, aka. the best model, are saved in the "results" directory.
 A report on the results of the experiment on